Unikie/predictive-maintenance-tutorial/solution/solution.md

 3. If the next failure happens in less than 1 hour, tag the row as a failure
 4. Calculate features
     * For example mean of the sensor from the past 2 hours
-    * I created directly the features I knew were correct
+    * I created directly the features I knew should bring the best results
 5. Split the data
-    * Gadgets 1 and 2 for training
+    * Gadgets 1-4 for training
-    * Gadget 3 for testing
+    * Gadgets 5-6 for testing
 6. Train a few different machine learning models
 7. Determine which model gave the best metrics against the test data:
     * `Precision`: What percentage of the failure predictions were correct